The Programmable Logic consists of the following components:

 - Block RAM

 You should define the clocks first so that they can be associated with the resource entries on the other sheets.
 Organization of data entries is important for accurate power estimation.
-This allows you to avoid underestimation resulting from parts of the design being overlooked and to avoid overestimation by duplication (entering the same resources more than once).
+This lets you avoid underestimation resulting from parts of the design being overlooked and to avoid overestimation by duplication (entering the same resources more than once).
 Use the following common strategy for estimating the power of large designs:

 - Enter rows of resources corresponding to each major hierarchical design block, using the block name or instance name as a base name for the row.